-During the Track Record Period, our production facilities located in Huizhou, the PRC, supplied all steel and metal products required by our customers.
-As at the Latest Practicable Date, we had 45 on-going projects with a total contract sum of approximately HK\$430.4 million and there were nine newly awarded project with the estimated contract sum of approximately HK\$75.7 million.
-As at the Latest Practicable Date, there were 19 tenders for the engineering services which we were yet to be notified of the tenders results, with an estimated contract sum of approximately HK\$95.3 million.
+During the Track Record Period, our production facilities located in Huizhou, the PRC, supplied steel and metal products required by our customers.
+As at the Latest Practicable Date, we had 37 on-going projects with a total contract sum of approximately HK\$389.8 million and there was one newly awarded project with the estimated contract sum of approximately HK\$35.1 million.
+Up to the Latest Practicable Date, we had submitted 17 tenders for the engineering services which we were yet to be notified of the tenders results.
 To accommodate our customers' tight working schedule, our Directors consider that it is one of our competitive strengths in providing timely steel and metal engineering services.
-See "Business - Our projects - On-going projects" and "Business - Our projects - Newly awarded projects" for details.
+See "Business - On-going projects".
 Our Directors believe, and as supported by the Frost & Sullivan Report, that the construction industry in Hong Kong will continue to grow due to the large number of current and upcoming infrastructure projects of various scale and nature.
 For potential construction projects relevant to our track records in particular, the Hong Kong Government has adopted the public housing supply target of 280,000 units for the ten-year period from 2017/18; whereas for the private sector, the Hong Kong Government is expected to provide 28 residential sites, approximately 200,000 units for the supply of private residential units.
-Our Directors consider that these projects will create stimulus for the steel and metal works industry in Hong Kong, and therefore the [REDACTED] will allow us to access the [REDACTED] for fund raising and we plan to use the net [REDACTED] from the [REDACTED] for our expansion plans, including to acquire machinery and equipment and to expand our labour readily available to meet the future market demand.
-During the Track Record Period, our Group had expanded our business by various means including but not limited to purchasing machines and equipment of approximately HK\$6.2 million, and we had 302 employees at as 31 March 2016 and the number of employees was increased to 335 as at 31 March 2018, and therefore our Directors consider that the expansion plan is consistent with our business strategy.
+Our Directors consider that these projects will create stimulus for the steel and metal works industry in Hong Kong and therefore we plan to acquire machinery and equipment and to expend our labour readily available to meet the future market demand.